mCodex/react-native-sensitive-info/README.md

 ## 🛡️ Security

-Every secret is encrypted with **AES-GCM** and bound to a hardware-protected key — the **Secure Enclave** on Apple platforms and the **Android Keystore** (StrongBox when available).
-Each entry carries an **HMAC-SHA256 integrity tag** recomputed on every read; a mismatch raises `IntegrityViolationError` before any biometric prompt fires, so spoofed entries can never trigger user authentication.
+Every secret is encrypted with **AES-GCM** and bound to a hardware-protected key.
+Each entry carries an **HMAC-SHA256 integrity tag** recomputed on every read; a mismatch raises `IntegrityViolationError` before any biometric prompt fires.

 For the full cryptographic model — key derivation, AAD binding, replay defense, and threat classification — see [THREAT_MODEL.md](./docs/THREAT_MODEL.md).